 Three Tuns24 High Street

 The front of the pub is believed to have been built in the sixteenth century, although it now has a modern projecting gable.
 The rear extension was added in the seventeenth century.
-The entrance leads to the oldest section, which has wooden floorboards where lunches are served from the hot food counter.
+The entrance leads to the oldest section, which has wooden floorboards.
 This leads down to the bar at a lower level.
 The compact bar area is stone flagged and has a large old fireplace, which is never used as it generates excessive heat.
 The conservatory area to the right has stout old timbers including a hollow-chamfered beam.
-The long standing landlord has been here for over 30 years and unlike the ex-Ind Coope pub itself is not grade II listed.
 There is also a small, covered patio at the back and a few tables to the front on the pedestrianised high street.
-Good quality, home cooked food is served at lunchtimes and evenings - the service is attentive and friendly.